The Perfect 3 or 4 Days in the Lake District Itinerary

 The Lake District is a beloved destination for international and local visitors alike.
 Referring to both the district and the National Park, the Lake District is known for its sprawling glacial lakes, the fell mountains that surround the waters, and the history and British culture woven throughout the surrounding towns.

-With 3 days in the Lake District, you’ll be able to enjoy the water, go for a few hikes, and check out some of the history and literary associations that the area is famous for.
+With 3 days, you’ll be able to enjoy the water, go for a few hikes, and check out some of the history and literary associations that the area is famous for.

-Those who choose to spend 4 days in the Lake District will also have a chance to visit the coast and tour a National Heritage site.
+Those who choose to spend 4 days will also have a chance to visit the coast and tour a National Heritage site.

-No matter how long you choose to stay, this Lake District itinerary will help you make the most of your visit.
+No matter how long you choose to stay, this itinerary will help you make the most of your visit.

 Day 1 – Windermere, Wray Castle, Beatrix Potter’s Hill Top & More